 In life, unexpected situations can arise.
 During a crisis or emergency, dealing with the stress of these unexpected events can be incredibly challenging.
 Whether it’s a natural disaster, a manufactured disaster, or even just a financial setback, a survival mindset can help you navigate these situations more resilient and confident.

-Often when you read about survival, you usually read about things like gear, survival skills, and emergency planning; while those things are extremely important, and will make surviving a lot easier, there’s one thing that’s often overlooked that really is the key to survival: Mental Preparedness.
+On most survival sites, the main focus is often on things like gear, survival skills, and emergency planning; while those things are extremely important and will make surviving a lot easier, there’s one thing that’s often overlooked that really is the key to survival: Mental Preparedness.

-The will to survive is probably the single most important aspect of surviving a traumatic event; disaster after disaster has shown that it’s the people who have the strongest mindset and the ability to control their fears that are often the ones that come out on top.
+The will to survive is probably the most important aspect of surviving a traumatic event; disaster after disaster has shown that the people with the strongest mindset and the ability to control their fears are often the ones that come out on top.
 In fact, history is filled with examples of well-prepared people dying because they lost the will to survive.

 Training is the first step to developing a Survival Mindset.

 A feeling of hopelessness, or losing the will to survive, is often born from a lack of preparation.
 One of the best things you can do to ensure a proper survival mindset is to give yourself the tools and the knowledge you will need to survive in a wide variety of situations.

 Study the most likely disasters that you will face.
 The more you know about the disaster, the less likely it is to affect you negatively.
 A good place to start, and something I recommend to everyone, is to take our threat assessment.
 This will help you determine what problems to prepare for, and what you should be mentally ready to face.

 Train with added stressors.
 During your training exercises, you want to put yourself in situations where you feel a bit uncomfortable.
 Adding a bit of stress into your training process can help better prepare you to face these situations in the real-world.